nurhusni/coding-problems/README.md

-# Problem Solutions on Codeforces
+# Codeforces Solutions

 Repository of my practice of solving Codeforces solutions.
 Just getting started.
-Most of the solutions are brute force and unoptimized.
-The unsolved folders are for problems that I tried but wasn't able to solve or didn't pass the test cases.
+I'm a beginner and do this for practicing, so a lot of the solutions are probably brute force and unoptimized.
+The unsolved folder is for problems that I tried but wasn't able to solve or didn't pass the test cases.

 My Codeforces account is [thepointyraindrop](https://codeforces.com/profile/thepointyraindrop).